catalyst-cloud/catalystcloud-docs/source/kubernetes/production-considerations.rst

 am I going to be able to access the cluster?
 Because you have the option to make the cluster publicly accessible, you could create it so that you and those who need access to the cluster can do so wherever they are.
-This does come with the same risks as exposing anything to the public internet however.
+This does come with the same risks as exposing anything to the public Internet however.

 Alternatively, if you are creating a private cluster, you can refine the location from where you are able to access the cluster.
 This customization goes